Hugs-4-Bugs/VisualAlgo/README.md

-# AlgoByPrabhat
+# VisualAlgo

-**AlgoByPrabhat** is a platform designed to simplify learning complex data structures and algorithms through interactive and engaging visualizations.
+**VisualAlgo** is a platform designed to simplify learning complex data structures and algorithms through interactive and engaging visualizations.
 Whether you're a student, coding enthusiast, or professional preparing for interviews, this platform serves as a valuable resource for mastering essential topics.

 ## Features